drdplusinfo/skills/README.md

 Skills of a person for DrD+

 PersonSkills are all the person skills on one pile.
--> SameTypePersonSkills are skills of same type, like physical, on one pile -> PersonSkill is specific learned "ability", like horse riding
+-> PersonSameTypeSkills are skills of same type, like physical, on one pile -> PersonSkill is specific learned "ability", like horse riding
     -> PersonSkillRank is a "level" of the skill
        => PersonSkillPoint is the only but required price of a PersonSkillRank